 For many international companies, the successful listing of their security represents an important milestone.
 It’s a sign of recognition, prestige and success, demonstrating to the market a desire to be open and transparent.
 There are many reasons why a company may choose to list its shares – to raise capital, increase its valuation and diversify its shareholder base.
 But many companies are unaware that there are limitations as to what can be achieved by solely listing in their home (primary) market.
 Many do not realize that U.S. investors are often unwilling or unable to invest in foreign markets, and that the information they disclose locally may not be widely-available in the U.S. So, what is the best way to bridge this gap and access the world’s largest market for capital expansion and growth?
 Cross-trading.

-More than 2,000 companies with primary listings on more than 30 global markets, such as London, Frankfurt, Paris, Madrid, Milan, Toronto and Tokyo have an F share or an ADR trading on OTC Markets.
+More than 2,000 companies with primary listings on more than 30 global markets, such as London, Frankfurt, Paris, Madrid, Milan, Toronto and Tokyo have an F share and/or an ADR trading on OTC Markets.

-What are the benefits of cross-trading?
+What are the Benefits of Cross-trading?

 There are numerous benefits to Cross-Trading in the U.S: